ArtBlocks/artblocks-docs/creator-onboarding/readme/project-form-fields-guide.md

 # On Tokens

+## Refresh Token Image
+* This button will queue your token thumbnail to be refreshed.
+The refresh is not instantaneous and may take time to fully process.
+* Rendering tokens does take computing power, of which we have a limited bandwidth.
+Please feel free to refresh tokens after making updates, but note that if our rendering pipeline starts clogging up with requests, we may have to consider rate-limiting refresh requests.
+In summary, use this button when testing out updates, but avoid spamming or things will get jammed up.
+* With this button, you can refresh per token.
+The AB Team has the power to refresh all thumbnails in a project at once and we are happy to do so for you.

 ## Details
 * The details page is specific to each token.
 On the details page, you will find the token’s features, a link to the transaction on Etherscan, and a link to the work on OpenSea.